CLARIFICATIONS OF THE CCCHA BUILDING GUIDELINES

 - Balconies and Roof Decks.

-Balconies and roof decks are also subject to the 2’-0” stepback requirement.
-As noted in the guidelines, the review committee also has the right to reject them if they decide it is not harmonious with the community generally.
+Balconies are also subject to the 2’-0” stepback requirement.
+Roof decks are not permitted, as all houses require a full-pitched roof, the only exception being in the case of roof-mounted air conditioner units, which must be hidden in a roof well.
+As noted in the CC&Rs and the guidelines, the review committee has the right to reject any element of a proposed plan if it concludes that it is not harmonious with the community generally.

 - Bay window projections.